pgalbavy/geneos/README.md

 Reserved instance names are case-insensitive.
 So, for example, "gateway", "Gateway" and "GATEWAY" are all reserved.

 The `NAME` is of the format `INSTANCE@REMOTE` where either is optional.
 In general commands will wildcard the part not provided.
-There are special `REMOTE` names `@local` and `@all` - the former is, as the name suggests, the local server and `@all` is the same as not providing a remote name.
+There are special `REMOTE` names `@localhost` and `@all` - the former is, as the name suggests, the local server and `@all` is the same as not providing a remote name.

-There is a special format for adding Sans in the form `TYPE:NAME@REMOTE` where `TYPE` can be used to select the underlying Netprobe type.
-This format is still accepted for all other commands but the `TYPE` is completely ignored.
+There is a special format for adding SANs in the form `TYPE:NAME@REMOTE` where `TYPE` can be used to select the underlying Netprobe type.
+This format is still accepted for all other commands but the `TYPE` is silently ignored.

 #### File and URLs

-In general all source file references support URLs, e.g. imported certificate and keys, license files, importing general files.
+In general all source file references support URLs, e.g. importing certificate and keys, license files, etc.

 The primary exception is for Gateway include files used in templated configurations.
 If these are given as URLs then they are used in the configuration as URLs.